Reading Time: 4 minutes

 When the activity you are doing is not exceedingly hard then we have to look at your nutrition, and specifically what you ate before you trained.

-Food selection, quality, and quantity is the key piece to the puzzle as to why you are throwing up during your workout.
+Food selection, quality, and quantity is the key piece to the puzzle as to why you are throwing up during or after your workout.

 Why You Are Throwing Up During Workouts